Transaction Retry Architecture With Retry Coordinator

 Retry-Coordinator-Master |

-Each component does its own small job cleanly.
+Each component does one small job cleanly.
 No component reaches into another’s responsibility.
 The result is a retry system that scales horizontally, tolerates partial failures, and guarantees that every paused transaction is eventually retried — exactly once at a time.

 Retry-Coordinator-Master